BRIEF SUMMARY AND INTRODUCTION: Until just a few

 taxes or franchise taxes based on income, treat LLCs as

 corporations for state income tax purposes.
-This can result
+This can

 as taxable dividends to the recipients, after being taxed